myokit/myokit/guide/README.md

 # Using Myokit

-There are several ways to use Myokit.
-On this page, you'll find links to "guides" covering a variety of topics, ranging from cellular to sub-cellular to tissue simulations.
+This page, lists _guide notebooks_ showing how Myokit can be used in a variety of applications, ranging from cellular to sub-cellular to tissue simulations.

 Please note this is very much a work in progress, and many of the items on the list are yet to be filled in.

-### Getting started
-- Installation (covers: installation basics, details in appendix)
-- Running an example from the website
+# IDEA: The RST docs describe everything bottom-up, from a Myokit perspective.
+# These guides describe everything from an application point of view
+# Guides should link to the docs wherever needed

+# Guides are NOT BOTTOM-UP, can use things NOT YET EXPLAINED IN GUIDES

+1. Running a single cell simulation
+    - Starting/stopping
-- Model, protocol, and script (link to syntax document)
+    - Pre-pacing and resetting
+    - Different log options (names, existing log, constants, derivatives)
+    - Different timing options (free, dt, explicit times)

-- Using the explorer
+X. Using the model API
+    - Adding variables
+    - Plotting with pyfunc
+    - Manipulating models

+X. Importing from CellML

-### Using the IDE
+X. Using the IDE
     - Graphing variables
     - Show variable info / evaluation
     - Show variable users and dependencies
     - Graph component dependencies
     - Graph "state dependency matrix"

+X. Simulating a 1d strand
+    - No OpenCL
+    - With OpenCL
+    - With different cell types
+    - With heterogeneity
+X. Simulating 2d tissue
+    - Displaying with block
+X. Simulating arbitrary shapes
+    - Connections

+X. Running single current simulations
+    - CVODE sim
+    - HH
+    - Markov
+    - Protocol options
+    - Data clamp

+- Creating pacing protocols
+    - MMT syntax
+    - API
+    - Factory
+    - Data clamp

+- Formats
+    - Importing models
+    - Exporting models and simulations
+    - Importing/exporting patch clamp data

+### Getting started

+- Model, protocol, and script (link to syntax document)
+- Using the explorer

+### Using the IDE

 ### Using scripts
 - running a simulation without pre-pacing (using the IDE)